 - 1000-2000 I.U. for certain populations, such as sun-deprived individuals, pregnant and lactating women

-Aside from vitamin D supplements, most people obtain the recommended amount through exposure to UVB rays in sunlight.
+Aside from vitamin D supplements, most people obtain the recommended amount through exposure to ultraviolet B (UVB) rays in sunlight.
 Researchers have found that exposure to the sun without sunscreen (except on your face, of course!) between 5 and 30 minutes per day, at least twice per week, can lead to sufficient vitamin D production.
 Remember though, too much UV exposure can increase your risk of skin cancer.
 If you’ve already got your vitamin D time covered, cover up your body with adequate clothing and sunscreen.

 Unfortunately, very few foods in nature contain vitamin D. Most vitamin D in the American diet comes from fortified foods such as cereal or milk.
 For example, cow’s milk in the U.S. is fortified with 100 I.U. per cup.
 Fatty fish and fish liver oils are also good natural sources.
 Small amounts of vitamin D may also be found in beef liver, cheese, egg yolks, and some types of mushrooms.

-It is important to be aware that certain medications can impair the body’s ability to absorb and metabolize vitamin D. For example, corticosteroids (such as prednisone) can reduce calcium absorption and impair vitamin D metabolism.
+It's also a good idea to be aware that certain medications can impair the body’s ability to absorb and metabolize vitamin D. For example, corticosteroids (such as prednisone) can reduce calcium absorption and impair vitamin D metabolism.
 Both phenobarbital and phenytoin (sold as Dilantin), used in preventing and controlling epileptic seizures, increase the metabolism of vitamin D to inactive compounds and reduce calcium absorption.
 Additionally, the cholesterol drug cholestyramine (sold under Questran, LoCholest, and Prevalite) can reduce the absorption of vitamin D and other fat-soluble vitamins.
 Make sure your doctor knows if you are taking any other medications.

 Here’s to happy bodies and healthy vitamin D levels!Alice!